lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-Example-Unreliable title='Transmission in No-ACK mode of an IPv6 packet carried by 11 fragments'}

-In the following examples, N, the size if the FCN field, is 3 bits.
+In the following examples, N (i.e. the size if the FCN field) is 3 bits.
 Therefore, the All-1 FCN value is 7.

-{{Fig-Example-Win-NoLoss-NACK}} illustrates the transmission in ACK-on-error of an IPv6 packet that needs 11 fragments, with MAX_WIND_FCN=6 and no fragment loss.
+{{Fig-Example-Win-NoLoss-NACK}} illustrates the transmission in ACK-on-Error of an IPv6 packet that needs 11 fragments, with MAX_WIND_FCN=6 and no fragment loss.

 ~~~~
         Sender               Receiver